CnrIacBaGit/Patterns-of-Reactivity-MOMOS-/README.md

 ## Overview

 This MATLAB script simulates the MOMOS reaction-diffusion system with chemotaxis.
 The system consists of two coupled PDEs for variables u and v, involving diffusion, chemotactic interaction, and nonlinear reaction kinetics.
+A full description of the model is available in:
+**Transient Instability and Patterns of Reactivity in Diffusive-Chemotaxis Soil Carbon Dynamics**
+Fasma Diele, Andrew L. Krause, Deborah Lacitignola,
+Carmela Marangi, Angela Monti, Edgardo Villar-Sepúlveda (submitted)

 The user is prompted at runtime to choose one of four predefined parameter sets, each corresponding to a different regime in the parameter space.
 The corresponding initial conditions are automatically applied.